 Our core program provides access to postsecondary distance education.
 These courses are generally paper-based, which students can complete independently without any type of institutional support.

-We are expanding our core program to include cached, “online” courses in partnership with the University of Washington; an onsite coding program, in partnership with Code Fellows; and access to secure, digital tablets that inmates can use in their living units to complete coursework.
+We are expanding our core program to include cached, “hybrid-online” courses in partnership with the Arizona State University; an onsite coding program, in partnership with Code Fellows; and access to secure, digital tablets that inmates can use in their living units to complete coursework.

 The goal is to help inmates pursue postsecondary degrees, and gain skills valued in the labor market.
 With a degree and marketable skills, the individual, upon release, will be less likely to return to prison because he or she will possess valuable credentials and have more opportunities for success.